cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 The link to the DLM file in PSDT is available [here](https://github.com/cambridge-cares/pirmasens/tree/main/psdt/stack-data-uploader-inputs/data/dlm).
 Please note that PSDT is a private repository, permission may be required.

 **Please ensure that the DLM land use data is uploaded in the same PostgreSQL database as the 3D data and OSM data.
-All datasets can have different schemas however all datasets are assumed to be in the same PostgresSQL database.**
+3D Buildings, OSM data and DLM data can have different schemas however all datasets are assumed to be in the same PostgresSQL database.**

 ## 3. Build
 ### 3.1.
 GitHub Credentials